shamnaar/CareerFoundry/README.md

  4. Ensure to change your service connections in the pipeline
  5. Click run.
 Select the parameter 'apply', then run
  6. After the job is completed, verify the resources are created in Azure.
+ 7. If you want to destroy the created resources, choose the parameter option 'destroy' while running the pipeline (optional)

 ## Steps to deploy application on AKS